-Listening seems pretty simple and most of us move through our day continually engaging in conversations with family, friends and co-workers.
+Most of us move through our day engaging in conversations with family, friends and co-workers.
 It’s the foundation of any healthy relationship.
 But are we really listening?
-Daily we find ourselves distracted by cell phones, other people talking or even our own thoughts and feelings.
+Daily we find ourselves distracted by cell phones, other people or even our own thoughts and feelings.
 Although we think that we are listening, in reality we may not be giving our full attention.

 To consciously listen is to pay attention to both our inner and outer landscapes.
-That is about me and how I am listening to you, how you are listening to me, then what happens in the space between us.
+That is about me and how I am listening to you, how you are listening to me, and what happens in the space between us.
 Tune into yourself?
 Are you grounded?
 Notice what’s happening in your body, your thoughts.
 Can you be present without trying to judge?
 Let go and simply listen with compassion, stay be curious and open.

-The space between us is also called the relational field: the energetic, emotional, mental and spiritual connection that is established in the space between us.
+The space between us is the energetic, emotional, mental and spiritual connection that is established in the space between us.
 This is not an empty space; it contains a great deal of information.
 Every nuance, word, tone, look impacts the relational field created.
 When we feel heard and accepted, the space between feels safe and this field is filled with comfort, ease and love: it is healing.
 If there is judgment, it can feel tense, narrow, or heavy… bottlenecked.

 Presence and Silence